 Your job as a joint account holder is to manage money and help them to develop their own money management skills.

-Next, you may need to look into credit cards for your child, which will require credit approval and understanding interest rates (and how not to pay them by paying off your credit card each month).
+Next, you may need to look into credit cards for your kid, which will require credit approval and understanding interest rates (and how not to pay them by paying off your credit card each month).